jomurgel/ft-password-protect-children-pages/readme.txt

 If the correct password is entered on the parent page or any of its children pages, all related pages will be viewable to the user.

-0.2 Update adds ability to protect unlimited levels of grandchildren pages via the $post->ancestors.
-Props to trevorgehman on the WP.org support forums for the tip.
+The plugin protects unlimited levels of grandchildren pages via the $post->ancestors.
+It uses first ancestor that is password protected.

 == Installation ==